Forfeiture Hearings in Hillsborough County, FL

 Law enforcement agency attorneys will submit their application via e-mail to the judicial assistant of County Criminal Division “C” who will forward the application to the clerk of court for assignment of a Clerk’s Administrative File number.

-Upon the judge determining whether probable cause exists, the judicial assistant will notify the law enforcement agency attorney, request an appropriate order be submitted, and provide the Clerk’s Administrative File number that has been assigned to the application.
+After the judge determines whether probable cause exists, the judicial assistant will notify the law enforcement agency attorney, request an appropriate order be submitted, and provide the Clerk’s Administrative File number assigned to the application.

 If the law enforcement agency wishes the court to seal any portion of the application or sworn affidavit, it must e-mail to the judicial assistant of County Criminal Division “C” a separate Motion to Determine Confidentiality of Court Records simultaneously with the application.

-In accordance with the procedure outlined in Florida Rule of Judicial Administration 2.420(e), the application and sworn affidavit “must be treated as confidential by the clerk pending the court’s ruling on the motion.
+Under the procedure outlined in Florida Rule of Judicial Administration 2.420(e), the application and sworn affidavit “must be treated as confidential by the clerk pending the court’s ruling on the motion.”

 Complaint for Forfeiture in Tampa, Hillsborough County, FL